HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 # 7. That is it

-Just get the Typestyles and override what you want from them and use the theme attributes in your textviews.
+Just get the Typestyles and override what you want from them and use the **Theme Attributes** in your `textviews`.

 # 8. Extra points:

 ## Overlays
-Another cool feature in the Android Theming System are the theme overlays.
+Another cool feature in the Android Theming System is theme overlays.
-A **Theme Overlay** is a technick to change the theme of a part of your view and its descendant in a simply easy way.
+A **Theme Overlay** is a technic to change the theme of a part of your view and its descendant in a simple easy way.

-In any of your views you can add the `android:theme` attribute to a diffirent theme of your main theme, and not only the view but all its childrens will use the new theme.
+In any of your views, you can add the `android:theme` attribute to a different theme of your main theme, and not only the view but all its children will use the new theme.

 `types.xml`
 ```xml